The anaesthesia team

 Operating department practitioners (ODP)

-These staff have done a two-year training course to learn to help the anaesthetist and the surgeon and to provide care in the recovery room.
+These staff have done a two-year training course or a degree to learn to help the anaesthetist and the surgeon and to provide care in the recovery room.

 Theatre nurses have completed full general-nursing training.
 They have chosen to specialise in theatre work.
 An extra six-month training course in anaesthetics allows them to work as an anaesthetic assistant.